babylonhealth/ios-playbook/Interview/AutomationExercise.md

 ### Framework

-For the final stage we would like to understand your knowledge of how UI automation works on iOS and how tests interact with the applicaiton
+For the final stage we would like to understand your knowledge of how UI automation works on iOS and how tests interact with the application

 - Make any improvements you feel are appropriate to the following and clearly stating why:
  - Update the test framework